-On 10 April 1998, a deal was reached to bring an end to Northern Ireland's Troubles.
-Two decades on from the Good Friday Agreement, as the deal became known, historian Alan MacLeod investigates the long road of the peace process which sought to reconcile two different traditions in Ireland – and considers the legacy of the Agreement...
+On 10 April 1998, a deal was reached to bring an end to Northern Ireland's Troubles, in what became known as the Good Friday Agreement.
+Here, historian Alan MacLeod investigates the long road of the peace process which sought to reconcile two different traditions in Ireland – and considers the legacy of the Agreement...

 The Good Friday Agreement, reached on 10 April 1998, was a careful balancing act, reflecting the competing demands and aspirations of the different parties to the talks.
 Yet, despite the widespread euphoria that greeted the deal, this was only a beginning.
 Implementing the Agreement has been a difficult process, depending on the willingness of the political representatives of Northern Ireland’s two communities to work together.
 That willingness has frequently been missing.

 The partition of Ireland